hybridadmin/docker-pdns-recursor/README.md

     socket-dir=/var/run
 ```

-Additional settings from the official configuration documentation at https://doc.powerdns.com/recursor/settings.html can be added as well.
+Additional settings from the official configuration documentation at https://doc.powerdns.com/recursor/settings.html can be added as well if needed.